FrancescoXX/free-Web3-resources/README.md

 ## Oracles
 [What is a Blockchain Oracle?
 Twitter thread](https://twitter.com/FrancescoCiull4/status/1481895919121534979)
 - [Chainlink](https://chain.link/) Chainlink decentralized oracle networks provide tamper-proof inputs, outputs, and computations to support advanced smart contracts on any blockchain.
+- [Flux](https://runonflux.io/) Flux is the trustless data layer for web3.
+Flux is a cross-chain oracle that provides smart contracts with access to economically secure data feeds on anything.

+## Off Chain Data Protocols
+- [Ceramic Network](https://ceramic.network/) Ceramic is a decentralized data network that brings unlimited data composability to Web3 applications.
+- [Gun](https://gun.eco/) The decentralized distributed graph database engine.
+GunDB is the Open Source Firebase alternative, a web3 data protocol.

+## NFT MArketplaces
+- [OpenSea](https://opensea.io/) Opensea is the largest NFT marketplace and the one I used to mint my first NFT.
+- [Looksrare](https://looksrare.org/) LooksRare is a community-first NFT marketplace with rewards for participating.
+- [Axie Infinity](https://marketplace.axieinfinity.com/) Axie Marketplace is the online shop for the video game Axie Infinity.
+- [Rarible](https://rarible.com/) A very large marketplace, partnered with Adobe.
+To use the marketplace, you need its own token "Rarible"
+- [Decentraland](https://decentrallend.bestwebhostingreports.com/decentraland/index.html) Decentraland is completely based on the fantasy (Metaverse), with pretty much the same functionality as the real world.

 ## Node Providers
 [Node Providers Twitter Thread](https://twitter.com/FrancescoCiull4/status/1496711754776199168)